vaquarkhan/microservices-recipes-a-free-gitbook/chapters/08-monitoring-and-observability.md

 ### The Rise of Semantic Search in Distributed Systems

 As microservices architectures evolve to support AI/ML workloads, a new category of database has emerged as critical infrastructure: **Vector Databases**.
-Unlike traditional databases that store and query structured data (rows, columns, documents), vector databases store and query **embeddings**—high-dimensional numerical representations of semantic meaning.
+Unlike traditional databases that store and query structured data (rows, columns, documents), vector databases store and query **embeddings**ï¿½high-dimensional numerical representations of semantic meaning.

 **Why This Matters for Microservices:**
 - **Semantic Search:** Find similar items based on meaning, not just keywords